Navy URLO ISPP: Unrestricted Line Officer In-Service Procurement Program (2025)

-This guide provides helpful information for Navy Enlisted personnel who wish to get a commission through the Unrestricted Line Officer In-Service Procurement Program (URLO ISPP) during Fiscal Year 2024.
+This guide is designed for Navy Enlisted personnel interested in getting a commission through the Unrestricted Line Officer In-Service Procurement Program (URLO ISPP) for Fiscal Year 2025.

-The pilot URLO ISPP offers active-duty enlisted members who satisfy qualifying criteria on a path to officer commissions in all Unrestricted Line Officer communities.
+The URLO ISPP pilot program gives active-duty enlisted members, who meet the eligibility criteria, a clear path to becoming officers across all Unrestricted Line Officer communities.

 Unrestricted Line Officer